xmhubj/dimensions/Git/git-branching.md

   - Reintroduce all those rebased commits back to central server.
   - Commit log is a record of what actually happened or the story of how your project was made.

+### Forked Public Project

+- You don't have the permissions to directly update branches.
+- Clone/Fork the main repository
+- Add the forked repository as a second remote
+-